-I look forward to staying at Minehead Base Lodge and other hostels during the four months I am in England.
-It will be most welcome to get off the trail to take a hot shower, resupply, launder dirty cloths, and sleep in a real bed.
+I looked forward to staying at Minehead Base Lodge and other hostels during the four months I was in England.
+It is always most welcome to get off the trail to take a hot shower, resupply, launder dirty cloths, and sleep in a real bed.

 The South West Coast Path: Somerset & the North Devon Coast Section

 I’ve been on the trail for four days now.
 This incredible adventure is unlike anything I have ever experienced.
-I hike along rugged cliffs next to the ocean (The ups and downs are steep!) and see mountains hiked two days earlier or will hike two days hence.
+I hike along rugged cliffs next to the ocean (the ups and downs are steep!) and see mountains that I hiked two days earlier or will hike two days hence.
 There are lots of birds, including magpies and wild pheasants, and many different kinds and colours of wildflowers, including the English bluebell (like the Texas bluebell).
-I’ve seen fox, rabbits, squirrels, sheep, cows, horses, and wild goats (only a few feet from 1,000 foot drop offs to the ocean below).
+I’ve seen a fox, rabbits, squirrels, sheep, cows, horses and wild goats (only a few feet from 1,000 foot drops to the ocean below).
+One rainy day, I saw hundreds of large snails with beautiful black and brown stripped patterns on their shells on the Tarka Trail (named after Tarka the Otter, a popular children’s book over here).
+The Tarka Trail is a paved bicycle trail that runs congruent with the South West Coast Path for 15 miles.
 The South West Coast Path is well maintained and has good signage.
 The Ordnance Survey maps I carry are helpful.
 I love talking to people.
-The words spoken with some British accents are hard to recognize.
-The words with other accents sound very proper and sophisticated.
+The words spoken in some British accents are hard to recognize.
+The words in other accents sound very proper and sophisticated.
 On the first day of hiking, I met Liz, a 70 year old woman who was finishing walking around the perimeter of England.
 There are lots of dog walkers.
 The dogs are well behaved.
 Everyone I meet is friendly.
 I feel safe here.

 Independent Hostels on the Somerset/Devon section of the South west Coast Path include Base Lodge, Butter Hill Barn (Groups Only), Exmoor Bunkhouse (Groups Only), Ocean Backpackers, Mullacott Farm Camping Barn and Elmscott Hostel.

 I’ve been on this exciting adventure over two weeks now and a daily rhythm has evolved that I believe will sustain me for the duration of this trip.
 Due to the northern latitude of England, it gets light early, about 5:00 am.
 I awake to bird calls and lay comfortable and warm in my sleeping bag inside my cozy tent for awhile, anticipating what the new day will bring.
 I get up, break camp, fix breakfast, then get on the trail about 7:15 am.
 Even though I see few human beings in the morning, I am surrounded by abundant life.
-Pink, purple, lavender, yellow, and white wild flowers are at their Spring peak.
-Cows, sheep with lambs, and birds of all kinds are prevalent.
-One rainy day, I saw hundreds of large snails with beautiful black and brown stripped patterns on their shells on the Tarka Trail (named after Tarka the Otter, a popular children’s book over here), a paved bicycle trail that runs congruent with the South West Coast Path for 15 miles.
-The scenery is majestic, powerful, varied, and always interesting.
+Pink, purple, lavender, yellow and white wild flowers are at their spring peak.
+Cows, sheep with lambs and birds of all kinds are prevalent.
+The scenery is majestic, powerful, varied and always interesting.
 At times, I can look behind or in front of me and see where I have been or will be two or three days prior or hence.

 I am staying at Matt’s Surf Lodge, also known as MOR, in Newquay.
 The man at reception when I checked in was nice enough to give me my own dorm room (two bunk beds, a sink, toilet, and shower) for the same price (20 pounds) as if I had shared a dorm room with others.
 I go to bed early and get up early so I appreciate what he did.
 The continental breakfast included in the price of the stay is a nice added touch.
-I also like the hostel being close to the town centre as I needed to go to the post office, library, and grocery store to get resupplies.
-The attached photograph of the seaside scene is at Crackington Haven.
+I also like the hostel being close to the town centre as I needed to go to the post office, library and grocery store to get resupplies.

-I stayed at Cohort Hostel in St Ives.
-The security curtain at each bunk is a brilliant idea (I’ve never seen that at a hostel before.) and should be noted in their listing in your hostel guide – a definite selling point.
-They had a copy of your hostel guide for reference and also sold them.
-What a well done (Good job Editor Sam!) resource – detailed, complete, full of information, and photographs included.
+Yesterday I was at the Cohort Hostel in St Ives.
+The security curtain at each bunk is a brilliant idea (I’ve never seen that at a hostel before).
+They had a copy of The Independent Hostel Guide for reference and also sold them.
+What a brilliant resource – detailed, complete, full of information and photographs included.
 Tonight I am staying at Penzance Backpackers.
-I am in a clean, light, and airy bunk room with a bay window that has pretty palm trees in front of it.
+I am in a clean, light and airy bunk room with a bay window that has pretty palm trees in front of it.
 I never knew England had palm trees!
 How funny.
-The photograph of the fishing boat was taken in Newlyn.
+I spent some time watching the fishing boats at Newlyn.
 They were loading lobster or crab pots onto the boat and baiting them.
 There are shops next to the harbour that sell fresh fish to the public.